 Jonathan Pryce On Stage - Theater Credits, Bio and Tickets

-Jonathan Pryce was born on June 1, 1947 in Holywell, Wales in the United Kingdom.
-He is a two-time Tony and two-time Olivier Award-winning actor of the stage and a Golden Globe and two-time Emmy-nominated screen actor.
-He is perhaps best known for his TV role as The High Sparrow in HBO’s hit series “Game of Thrones,” as Cardinal Wolsey on the BBC/PBS series “Wolf Hall,” for his film roles in the likes of “Glengarry Glen Ross,” “Evita,” “Tomorrow Never Dies,” “The Wife,” and Disney’s “Pirates of the Caribbean” franchise, and for originating the role of The Engineer in Miss Saigon in London’s West End and on Broadway.
+Jonathan Pryce was born John Price on June 1, 1947 in Holywell, Wales in the United Kingdom.
+He is a two-time Tony and two-time Olivier Award-winning stage actor and a Golden Globe and two-time Emmy-nominated screen actor.
+He is known for his TV role as The High Sparrow in HBO’s hit series Game of Thrones, his film roles in Glengarry Glen Ross, Evita, and Disney’s Pirates of the Caribbean franchise, and for originating the role of The Engineer in Miss Saigon in London’s West End and on Broadway.

-As a stage actor, Pryce has won two Olivier Awards – for his turn in the titular role of Hamlet at the Royal Court Theatre in 1980 and for originating the role of The Engineer in the Schönberg and Boublil classic musical Miss Saigon in 1990.
-In addition, he has received a further four Olivier nominations – for his performances as Petruchio in The Taming of the Shrew (1979), as Fagin in Oliver!
+As a stage actor, Pryce has won two Olivier Awards: for his turn in the titular role of Hamlet at the Royal Court Theatre in 1980 and for originating the role of The Engineer in the Schönberg and Boublil musical Miss Saigon in 1990.
+In addition, he has received a further four Olivier nominations: for his performances as Petruchio in The Taming of the Shrew (1979), as Fagin in Oliver!
 (1995), as Professor Henry Higgins in My Fair Lady (2002), and as Martin Gray in The Goat, or Who is Sylvia?
 (2005).
 His other notable London stage credits include The Seagull (1985), Uncle Vanya (1989), Glengarry Glen Ross (2007), The Caretaker (2010), King Lear (2012), and The Merchant of Venice (2015), among others.

-On screen, Pryce has earned Emmy Award and Golden Globe nominations (in 1993 and 1994, respectively) for his performance as Henry Kravis in “Barbarians at the Gate” and, more recently, earned an Emmy Award nomination in 2010 for “Cranford.”
-A whole new audience discovered him thanks to his TV role as The High Sparrow on HBO’s global phenomenon “Game of Thrones” in 2015 and 2016 and he recently starred alongside Glenn Close in the 2017 film “The Wife,” as well as playing the role of Sir Stuart Strange on the 2017 BBC/FX series “Taboo.”
-His many screen credits also include the role of Cardinal Wolsey in the 2015 BBC/PBS “Wolf Hall” television adaptation, the role of James Lingk in the 1992 “Glengarry Glen Ross” film adaptation, Colonel Juan Perón in the 1996 “Evita” film adaptation, James Bond villain Elliot Carver in 1997’s “Tomorrow Never Dies,” and Governor Weatherby Swann in the first three “Pirates of the Caribbean” films in 2003, 2006 and 2007.
+On screen, Pryce has earned Emmy Award and Golden Globe nominations in 1993 and 1994, respectively, for his performance as Henry Kravis in Barbarians at the Gate, and he earned an Emmy Award nomination in 2010 for Cranford.
+A whole new audience discovered him thanks to his TV role as The High Sparrow on HBO’s global phenomenon Game of Thrones in 2015 and 2016.
+He has starred alongside Glenn Close in the 2017 film The Wife and played the role of Sir Stuart Strange on the 2017 BBC/FX series Taboo.
+His many screen credits also include the role of Cardinal Wolsey in the 2015 BBC/PBS Wolf Hall television adaptation, the role of James Lingk in the 1992 Glengarry Glen Ross film adaptation, Colonel Juan Perón in the 1996 Evita film adaptation, James Bond villain Elliot Carver in 1997’s Tomorrow Never Dies, and Governor Weatherby Swann in the first three Pirates of the Caribbean films in 2003, 2006, and 2007.

 In October 2018, Pryce returned to the West End stage to star as Andre alongside Dame Eileen Atkins in Florian Zeller’s The Height of the Storm, which closed in December 2018.
-Courtesy of Manhattan Theatre Club, the production transfered to Broadway to play the Samuel J. Friedman Theatre from September 10 through November 24, 2019.
+Courtesy of Manhattan Theatre Club, the production transferred to Broadway to play the Samuel J. Friedman Theatre from September 10 through November 24, 2019.